 Air Source Heat Pumps

-The COP of a heat pump depends on the outdoor temperature, and thus will fluctuate throughout a winter.
+The efficiency of a heat pump depends on the outdoor temperature, and thus will fluctuate throughout the winter.
 Lower outdoor temperatures result in less efficient heat pumps, because there is less heat available in the atmosphere.
-Thus, it is important to select a model of ASHP that can work efficiently even at the coldest temperatures of the winter.
+Thus, it is important to select a model of ASHP that can work efficiently even at the coldest temperatures of the year.